Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Hashes-slides.md

 In a collision, the attacker controls both inputs.

-They may attempt to trick someone into signing one message.

 Notes:

 Attacker has intention to impersonate the signer with the other.
 Generally speaking, even finding a